Johanna Burton and Gideon Lester

 Claire C. Carter

-Covert Operations presents works by approximately 15 multi-disciplinary visual artists and collaboratives that earnestly undertake the weighty responsibility of making the invisible visible to the rest of us.
-The rich, conceptual themes in Covert Operations include secrecy and disclosure, violence, power, subterfuge, surveillance, territory, geography and the visible versus the hidden.
+Covert Operations presented works by approximately 15 multi-disciplinary visual artists and collaboratives that earnestly undertook the weighty responsibility of making the invisible visible to the rest of us.
+The rich, conceptual themes in Covert Operations included secrecy and disclosure, violence, power, subterfuge, surveillance, territory, geography and the visible versus the hidden.